egarciarey1981/docker-nginx-php-xdebug-vscode/README.md

-# docker-nginx-php-xdebug
+# Base project
-Base project using docker, nginx, php and xdebug
+Base project using Docker, Nginx, PHP and Xdebug in VS Code